Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multi_node_commands_zos.md

 ## display/listcat

 Use the CFTUTIL `display `or CFTUTIL `listcat `to show catalog transfer records.
-In multi-node, these commands aggregate all catalog internal datafiles to show catalog transfer records as a unique catalog.
+In multi- node, these commands aggregate all catalog internal datafiles to show catalog transfer records as a unique catalog.

 > **Note**
 >